 "Jesshera, I presume?"
 There is no hostility in her airy tone, only a gentle kindness.
 She seems to know that I have no idea what in the heck I am doing here and I must look like a confused puppy to her.
 Confused is really an understatement.
 I'm just plain lost at this point.

 "Y-yes," I struggle to reply, the words grating with a somewhat raspy sense about them.
 I must have been shouting or something to be this hoarse today.

 With a slight tip of her chin and a soft smile, she scratches something down on a pad of paper with a quill pen.
 They got an eccentric one this time.
 I have to give them that much.
 Shinra's never used quills in the time I've worked for them.
 At least, I don't recall them doing so.

-"Your keycard-" she doesn't look up from the piece of paper, only beckoning me closer to her steel and aluminum desk where a small daffodil sits upon the far corner in a foreign clay pot.
+"Your keycard," she doesn't look up from the piece of paper, only beckons me closer to her steel and aluminum desk where a small daffodil sits upon the far corner in a foreign clay pot.
 "Give it to me please."

 Keycard?
 What keycard?
 I lost that a while ago.

 "But I don't have-" The all too familiar, blade-like piece of plastic brushes against my fingertips from my pocket where I usually carry it.
 Make me a liar now. "…A keycard."